-“Authentic” is a major buzz word in the vacation and recreation world right now.
-Today’s traveler wants to experience an authentic African Safari, authentic Mexican food, a tour of authentic Irish castles and yes, event an authentic tour of Brooklyn graffiti.
+“Authentic” is a major buzzword in the vacation and recreation world right now.
+Today’s traveler wants to experience an authentic African Safari, authentic Mexican food, a tour of authentic Irish castles, and yes, even an authentic tour of Brooklyn graffiti.
 To be immersed in a culture or location, leaving behind that which one came to escape; that is when today’s traveler feels they have experienced something authentic.

 What is Authentic travel?
 The way that we travel is changing.
 It is no longer just a site seeing tour.
 Authentic travel is about the experience.
 It is not enough just to see the Eiffel Tower, or look at the sea creatures through the glass at aquarium.
 An authentic experience happens when you get to the top of that tower and swim with those fish, dolphins or shark in the aquarium.

 Adam Sachs, wrote on TravelandLeisure.com,

 “It’s not enough to sever ties with our own daily lives; we need to connect with others.
 We seek the real—to feel that we’ve been truly transported to a definite somewhere rather than the vague, dizzying nowhere of shuffling through airports.”

 An authentic travel experience isn’t only about the destination, location, or culture to which you are traveling.
 An authentic experience is also about you.
 What can a tourist do to help keep their vacation authentic?
 First, don’t enter your travel experience with the attitude of a tourist, enter into it with the attitude of a guest.
 In a truly authentic setting, you are a guest in that culture, not a tourist looking at the culture.
 Second, find the locals.
 What is local?
 Sachs goes on to describe a “local”: